 In the October 1952 issue of the Fur Trade Journal was published the details of the unification meeting, "A meeting of the unification committee of the Dominion Council of Canadian Fur Breeders, the Canadian Mutation Mink Breeders Association and the Canadian Farm Fur Advertising Committee was called in the board room of Toronto Elevators Ltd., Toronto commencing at 9:30 in the morning of the 4th of September.
 Officers present: J. C. Martin, Arnold Schoch, N. W. Shields, R. Gregory, A. R. Oliver, J. C. Brown; attending as Marketing advisors, A. Cleven, A. C. Prentice, W. Murray; as advertising advisors F. E. Dodman, R. G. Hodgson; as observers J. R. Griffith and A. E. Welch.
 These meetings continued daily until the 7th of September.
 Subjects coming up for discussion were unification, re-arranging of committees, advertising policies, promotional work, trade fairs, economics, public relations and breeders relations.

-"Minutes of a meeting of the Canadian Mutation Mink Breeders Association held in the board room of the Toronto Elevators Ltd., Toronto, the 5th of September, 1952, Mr. Arnold Schoch President occupied the chair.
-Moved by J. C. Martin, seconded by A. R. Oliver that following the wishes of the directors and officers of the Annual Meeting of the Associa-tion, held in Winnipeg, the 2nd of June 1952.
-That the formation of an all embracing new organization to be known as, Canada Mink Breeders, the charter of the Canadian Mutation Mink Breeders Association be surrendered and a committee be named to the new organization to deal with matters of mutation mink.
+"Minutes of a meeting of the Canadian Mutation Mink Breeders Association held in the board room of the Toronto Elevators Ltd., Toronto, the 5th of September, 1952, Mr Arnold Schoch President occupied the chair.
+Moved by J. C. Martin, seconded by A. R. Oliver that following the wishes of the directors and officers of the Annual Meeting of the Association, held in Winnipeg, the 2nd of June 1952.
+That the formation of an all-embracing new organization to be known as, Canada Mink Breeders, the charter of the Canadian Mutation Mink Breeders Association be surrendered and a committee is named to the new organization to deal with matters of mutation mink.

 "Circular letters have already been sent out to all the ranchers in Canada enclosing a membership form.
 There is no immediate membership fee; your authorization for the rebate of a small percentage from the sale of your pelts by auction includes your fee.
 It is imperative that these forms be filled in and returned immediately; the association can then begin its plans for the coming season.